paullepoulpe/master-thesis/src/03_Background.md

 ### Implementation

+Delite uses
-The way delite is designed is using parallel loops that process `DeliteCollection`s.
-Each loop has a size, a loop index as well as a loop body.
-The loop size may refer to another collection. and the loop body is an arbitrary definition representing the result of the loop computation.
+*[or, "Delite is designed using"]* parallel loops that process `DeliteCollection`s.
+Each loop has a size and a loop index as well as a loop body.
+The loop size may refer to another collection, and the loop body is an arbitrary definition representing the result of the loop computation.

 ```scala
 abstract class AbstractLoop[A] extends Def[A] with CanBeFused {